NoushinN/noushinn.github.io/pro_activities.md

 **2003-2005:** Co-founder of The Debating Club at University of Toronto Scarborough, Toronto, ON
 **2001-2005:** Created friendships and taught leadership development to people with intellectual and developmental disabilities at BestBuddies, Toronto, ON

+## Learning and development activities
+**2018:** Science Judge, Biomedical Engineering Entrepreneurship & Partnership day, University of Vic- toria
+**2018:** Centre for Integrated Teaching and Learning: Teaching as Research, Evidence-based teaching in STEM education, and Implicit Bias in STEM education modules
+**2018:** Software Carpentry and RLadies Instructor (online), Affiliation with Compute Canada **2015-2018:** Science Judge, Science Fair, University of British Columbia
+**2017-2019:** Community Volunteer at Canada Learning Code and Ladies Learning Code
+**2014:** Science Mentor for four students at Burton High school for preparing a poster on Arthritis for Fairposium project in San Francisco
+**2014:** Science outreach facilitator for ten-day Bay Area Science Festival San Francisco
+**2014:** Technical and scientific content writer/editor for Science Exchange San Francisco
+**2014:** Curriculum development and hands-on laboratory teaching in City College of San Francisco’s Biotechnology Program, UCSF/USF Partnership for Teaching
+**2013-2015:** Contributing writer and editor at Post Doctoral Journal; Postdocjournal.com
+**2009-2010:** Science Fair judge for posters presented by high school students, University of Toronto
+**2008-2011:** Co-supervised co-op students and undergraduate students on assisting with bone differen- tiation research project
+**2008-2011:** Co-President and assistant secretary of Graduate Students’ Association at Scarborough
+organizing meetings, facilitate and initiate holding of workshops and symposia on campus
+**2007-2011:** An honorary volunteer member of Let’s Talk Science Partnership Program
+**2002-2004:** Community outreach for Best Buddies Canada Organization

 ## Community Volunteer

 **2019:** Victoria Jazz Festival, Victoria, BC